CausewayDigital/Minecraft-EE-MakeCode/tutorials/cyber-kingdom/firewall/firewall_5.md

 ## Spies!
-Make sure not to let the spies in, they try to use a disguise so they won't be recognised.
+Make sure not to let the spies in, they try to use a disguise so they won't be recognized.
 I wonder how we could differentiate them from normal villagers?